Do I Have to Give Police My ID if They Ask in Nevada?

 Request a Legal Case Evaluation

 Identifying yourself is different than showing a police officer your ID or driver’s license.
-Under Nevada’s stop-and-identify laws, you must identify yourself to law enforcement in some situations, but you are not required to always carry an ID with you.
+Under Nevada’s stop-and-identify laws, you must identify yourself to law enforcement in some situations, but you are not required always to carry an ID.
 The exception, however, is when you are driving.
-You should have your ID with you any time you drive, as you are required to show proof of your identity and driver’s license when asked.
+You should have your ID with you any time you drive, as you must show proof of your identity and driver’s license when asked.

-Also, the police are legally allowed to detain you for up to 60 minutes to confirm your identity when they have a reasonable suspicion that you are involved in criminal activity – especially if you refuse to identify yourself.
+Also, the police are legally allowed to detain you for up to 60 minutes to confirm your identity when they reasonably suspect you are involved in criminal activity – especially if you refuse to identify yourself.
 However, this does not mean you are legally obligated to show them an ID at any point.

 Identifying Information

 Providing identifying information does not mean you must show a police officer your ID.
-In the state of Nevada, you are only required to provide your name when asked to identify yourself (except when driving a motor vehicle).
+You must only provide your name in Nevada when asked to identify yourself (except when driving a motor vehicle).

-Other identifying information that you can volunteer includes your address, your destination, or an explanation of your actions.
+Other identifying information you can volunteer includes your address, destination, or an explanation of your actions.

 When Might A Police Officer Ask for My ID?